Sourav289/Civic-Reporter/README.md

 ---

-## 💡 Tools Use: design and template
+## 💡 Tools Use: design and template  using sensors for to detect the ph of water and soil

 * **VS Code** or **Android Studio** – for coding
 * **Postman** – to test APIs